 Before doing anything, make sure you completely understand the rejection.
 Log into iTunes Connect and click My Apps.
 Locate the rejected app and click it to go to the listing.

 You’ll be taken to a screen with the full rejection message, like below.
 Read it over, and pay close attention to EACH rejection reason.
 If there’s more than one, you’ll need to go through them one-by-one and verify you’ve fixed them before resubmitting.

-NOTE: Keep in mind, if you’re ever unclear on how to resolve your rejection, or are unable to do so on your own, it’s crucial that you email us for help.
-In many situations (like reason 2.16 below) the app will need to be rebuilt on our end.
+NOTE: Keep in mind, if you’re ever unclear on how to resolve your rejection, or are unable to do so on your own, it’s crucial that you open an Apptekz support ticket.
+In many situations (like reason 2.16 below) the app may need to be regenerated after correcting the issues outlined.

 Once you fix the issues indicated, either in the app itself or in the app’s listing in Connect, you’ll be ready to resubmit.
 Return to the app listing page from the first screenshot.
 On the right-hand side, click Submit for Review.